Aishwarya-K-R/PatientFlow-Platform/README.md

 6. **Health checks** ensure service availability
 7. **Metrics** are exposed and monitored in real-time via **Prometheus and Grafana**

-<h2>🔄 CI/CD Pipeline</h2>
+## 🔄 CI/CD Pipeline

 The project includes a fully automated pipeline:
 **1. Workflow:**
 - Code pushed to repository
 - GitHub Actions triggers pipeline